Samus Aran: Concept

-Samus Aran was conceived by the scenario designer Makoto Kano and designed by Hiroji Kiyotake.
+Samus Aran was conceived by the designer Makoto Kano and designed by Hiroji Kiyotake.
 She first appeared in the first Metroid game, Metroid (1986), for the Nintendo Entertainment System (NES).
 The Metroid co-creator Yoshio Sakamoto said an unknown member of the development team suggested making Samus a woman midway through development, which the team voted in favor of.
 The instruction manual refers to Samus as male to obscure her gender until the surprise reveal at the end of the game.

-Her appearance outside of her suit was based on Sigourney Weaver in her role as Ellen Ripley from Aliens, and actress Kim Basinger's roles from 9½ Weeks and My Stepmother Is an Alien.
-Sakamoto noted that during the course of the Metroid series, developers try to express her femininity without sexually objectifying her.
+Samus's appearance outside of her suit was based on Sigourney Weaver as Ellen Ripley from Aliens, and Kim Basinger in her roles in 9½ Weeks and My Stepmother Is an Alien.
+Sakamoto said the developers try to express her femininity without sexually objectifying her.
 The name "Aran" was taken from Edson Arantes do Nascimento, the birth name of the Brazilian football player Pelé.

-Samus does not speak in the original Metroid, and in Super Metroid, she only speaks in the prologue.
-Samus has more dialogue in Fusion and Other M, although Other M received criticism due to what many reviewers described as poor character development and voice acting.
-The developers reverted to Samus' original concept in later games.
-In October 2021, Sakamoto said Samus barely speaks in Metroid Dread because he wanted to convey the narrative through acting and visuals rather than dialogue.
+In most games, Samus is a silent protagonist.
+She does not speak in the original Metroid.
+In Super Metroid, she only speaks in the prologue.
+Samus has more dialogue in Fusion and Other M. Sakamoto said Samus has little dialogue in Metroid Dread (2021) because he wanted to convey the narrative through acting and visuals.

 Though Samus has been described as a bounty hunter since the original Metroid, the Japanese Nintendo staff had a different understanding of the term.
 During the development of Metroid Prime 3: Corruption (2007), the American studio Retro Studios planned to have Samus embark on missions to collect bounties, which Nintendo opposed, saying she was driven by altruism rather than profit.
 Eventually, Retro discovered that the Japanese staff imagined bounty hunters as selfless heroes rather than mercenaries who capture fugitives for money.
 Mike Wikan, a designer at Retro, described Samus as "Boba Fett with a sense of honor".